Boaedon capensis: Behaviour and diet

 In the wild, this species is known to frequent human habitations, feeding on the rodents that gather there.
-It is a common misconception that South African people introduce these snakes to their home to eat rodents.
+It is a common misconception that South African people introduce these snakes to their homes to eat rodents.
 This happens extremely rarely.

 Nocturnal by nature, this species is known to eat entire nests of mice in one sitting.
 In the wild, this species breeds once or twice per year.

 In captivity

 This species is increasingly more common in the exotic pet trade, with many hobbyists beginning to keep and breed this species throughout the world.
 It has become increasingly popular with hobbyists as more reproducible morphs become available.
 Their care is basic, making them ideal for the new hobbyist, yet they still hold their interest for the more advanced keepers as well.
 In captivity, this species is known to breed as many as 6 times a year, laying 5–16 eggs every 60 days or so.